high101bro/DIVA-Assessment/README.md

 This time, the credentials are stored within an sqlite3 local database.

-The vulnerability in this code lies in the insecure storage of credentials in an SQLite database without proper parameterization or encryption.
+The vulnerability in this code resides within the insecure storage of credentials in an SQLite database without proper parameterization or encryption.
 Here's where the insecurity is within the code:

 ```java
 public void saveCredentials(View view) {